Onboarding Process

 Create a new process and access the Workflow Manager.
 Visualize, map, and configure the process:

-1. Drag and drop a Start building block and configure its properties.
+1. Drag and drop a Start building block and configure its Source to Direct Link.

 Figure 1: Start - Direct Link